2

 Mastering the Dosa Batter

 Creating the perfect dosa batter is both an art and a science.
 The traditional recipe calls for soaking rice and urad dal separately, grinding them into a smooth paste, and then fermenting the mixture overnight.
-Fermentation brings the magic, it's what gives the dosa its signature tang and airy texture.
+Fermentation brings the magic; it's what gives the dosa its signature tang and airy texture.

 Every family has its own dosa secrets.
 Some toss in a handful of poha (flattened rice) to make the batter softer, while others swear by a pinch of fenugreek seeds to help the batter ferment beautifully.
 If you're ready to make your own dosa batter, here's a simple guide: